Serving the Adult and the Relatives

 Whoever serves the adult has to fill out the Declaration of Service form below.
 Make sure it is filed with the court.
 This is a MANDATORY form.

-- By a signed waiver of service.
-If a person is willing to accept a copy of the Petition and the Citation without being formally served, the person can sign a “Consent and Waiver of Service.”
-All consents must be filed with the court.
+If a person is willing to accept the papers from you without being formally served, the person can sign a “Consent and Waiver of Service.”
+All consents must be filed.